Learn how to make cut files using Illustrator for use with Silhouette or Cricut.

 HOW TO MAKE CUT FILES USING ILLUSTRATOR

 Open up Illustrator and click “Create New”.
 It really doesn’t matter what size you make your file.
 You can always resize the cut file after you create it.
-I chose a “5×7”.
+I chose a “5×7” but other good sizes to choose are 8.5×11 and 12×12.
+These are the sizes that match up with Silhouette and Cricut cutting mats.

 Next, add some text.
 Click on the “T” tool and choose a font from the dropdown menu on the right.
-When creating text cut files, you’ll want to use a font that is not jagged around the edges.
-Some hand drawn fonts are not really suitable for cut files so you’ll have to be aware of the font that you are using.
+I recommend putting each line as a separate box so you can easily adjust each line as needed.
+When creating text cut files, you’ll want to use a font that is not too jagged around the edges.
+The more jagged the font, the harder it will be to cut.
+Some hand-drawn fonts are not really suitable for cut files so you’ll have to be aware of the font that you are using.
 For this example, I’m going to use Bebas Neue.
+If you like script fonts, one of my favorites is Miss Magnolia.

 LOVE IT?
 PIN IT!